 Available free of charge to all students and staff, just register with your University of Essex email

 address.
-If who don’t yet have a University email address, you can use the University Code 'ESSEXOD'.
+If you don’t yet have a University email address, you can use the University Code 'ESSEXOD'.
 Modules available include:

 Working while studying